In the United States, Sea Bream is often called a Red Snapper. However, strictly speaking, this is not correct.

 They are called American red snapper or Northern red snapper in supermarkets.
 The scientific name is Lutjanus campechanus.

 And there is another species of fish called the Red Snapper.
 The Australasian snapper or silver seabream (Japanese name is Goushu-madai) is a species of porgie found in the coastal waters of Australia, Philippines, Indonesia, Taiwan, and New Zealand.
 It is a close relative of the Japanese Tai and similar in shape, but the body color of this species is golden pink, with a lighter reddish tinge than Tai, and the blue spots are lighter in color and somewhat larger.
-It has softer flesh and less flavor than the Tai, but has a light, delicious taste.
-Its scientific name is Chrysophrys auratus.
+The flesh is softer than that of the Madai because it has passed the rigor mortis stage before being imported to Japan.
+It has a light flavor that can only be found in natural products.
+The black capillaries on the flesh are noticeable, which may bother some people.
+Its scientific name is Chrysophrys auratus (Forster, 1801).

 So, what is the fish that Japanese sushi restaurants call “Tai”?